-The heat in New Orleans has been unbearable and has already set multiple heat records.
+The heat this summer has been unbearable and has already set multiple heat records.
 Our family has been doing some pool hopping to help beat the heat this summer.
 We are so grateful for friends and family who allow us to use their pools during these hot summer weekends!
 It’s not always easy to get a family of six ready for a swim day, but this list has made it a lot quicker.
-Here are our pool day essentials sponsored by SLST Seahorses.

 Swimsuit (& swim diapers)

 Of course you need a cute swimsuit to hit the pool!
 In our family, the Easter Bunny usually brings new swimsuits for each kid.
 Target and H&M has some really cute and affordable bathing suits for everyone the in family.
 Also, if you have a baby who is still in diapers, don’t forget swim diapers.
 We have this reusable swim diaper.
 It’s so cute, no need for a cover!

 Obviously, a no-brainer!
 We prefer larger beach towels.
 They offer plenty of snuggly room to wrap up in after swimming or to layout on to soak up some sun.
 They are large enough that I use mine as a nursing cover or as a canopy over the baby’s pack n play to offer some shade.